mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

                         clean separation of costs between organizations.
 Also, provides for centralized logging and security standards.
   * **Resource Tags** -  Metadata that can be attached to specific resources.
 These are stored as key/value pairs and can be used to identify department, environment, project, etc.

+## Consulting Services

+  * **AWS Professional Services** - A global team of experts that can help you with your business objectives in the cloud by working with your team and your chosen member of the AWS Partner Network.
+  * **AWS Partner Network (APN)** - A global community of partners that provide consulting services to help customers migrate to and leverage AWS cloud capabilities.

 \pagebreak